Xibei Eatery

 In December 2024 and August 2025, Xibei – a growing northwestern Chinese-style restaurant chain from Inner Mongolia – opened its first U.S. locations in Los Angeles and Arcadia, respectively, offering no clues that an Orange County location would be next on the list.
 So we were thrilled when a smaller version called Xibei Eatery unexpectedly soft-opened in March 2026, replacing the questionably named “Bite Mi Asian Kitchen” in a mixed-use residential, shopping, and dining plaza immediately across from Santa Ana’s Mainplace Mall.

-For the time being and unlike the Arcadia location, Xibei Eatery’s initial menu offers no other oat-based options: Here, noodle choices are primarily hot oil-splashed, ultra-wide, and decidedly non-oat-based versions, dusted with chili powder ($11.75 to $18.75, varied in proteins).
+Our advice would be to stick with Xibei Eatery’s hot oil-splashed, ultra-wide, and decidedly non-oat-based noodles ($11.75 to $18.75), which are dusted with chili powder and oil, then paired with beef, pork, or chicken.
 There are also three types of “XL” dumplings sold in six- or nine-piece bundles ($12.75 to $22.75), four rice bowls ($14.75 to $18.75), two types of cold noodles ($11.75 to $12.75), roughly a dozen small plates ($3.50 to $9.75), and two desserts ($4 to $12).
 Six teas ($5 to $5.50) and a mango coconut milk smoothie ($6.50) are the only drinks besides free ice water.
-In a welcome change from the norm, most of Xibei’s small plates are actually priced to encourage sampling, including $3.50 hot and sour soup, $5.75 cucumber salad, and $7.50 crispy pork.
-Due to inflation, it’s hard to find comparable value at most new Chinese restaurants these days.

-The noodle bowl paired a single large beef rib (normally $9 on its own) with several fists worth of inch-plus-wide, hand-cut flour noodles, bean sprouts, and baby bok choy mixed with a chili oil, soy, and sesame sauce.
-Each element was legitimately delicious, though a little challenging to eat with chopsticks due to the slippery, oversized noodles and bone-in beef.
+Xibei’s bundle of the noodles with a salad and drink added to the short rib’s appeal.
 While the fresh, slightly vinegared salad was pretty basic apart from its sliced sweet red peppers, it offered a nice contrast with the hot, mildly spicy and salty noodles, as did the rose grape green tea.
-At $5.50, it’s reasonably priced for its size, and Xibei’s option to reduce its standard sugar level helped strong grape and more subtle rose flavors shine through.
+Sold separately for $5.50, it’s reasonably priced for its size, and Xibei’s option to reduce its standard sugar level helped strong grape and more subtle rose flavors shine through.
+On our second visit, we also tried a golden berry juice ($6.50), seemingly made with kumquats, which tasted largely like low-sugar orange juice – nice rather than amazing.

 Almost everything else we tried was at least good.
 Six “XL” uni and shrimp dumplings ($15.75) were indeed pretty large, delivered in three stacked steamers, and absolutely loaded with both fresh-tasting sea urchin and chopped shrimp – a really distinctive, tasty dish we haven’t seen elsewhere.
-Crispy fried rice cakes ($4) offered Xibei’s take on yellow rice and brown sugar, here four oversized pill-shaped tubes with brown sugar cores and slightly breaded exteriors; these were a better value than the similar “golden millet bombs” offered at the Arcadia location.
-The closest any item came to merely “okay” was a Chinese pork burger ($6), commonly called roujiamo elsewhere, which first-timers would have found thrillingly loaded with soy-soaked fatty pork belly cubes and a delicately crispy bun.
-We felt the meat and bun were both solid in quality and texture, but prefer our roujiamo punchier in flavor, with stronger spice and sometimes more vegetal balance.
+Bangbang chicken ($7.50) unexpectedly turned out to be Xibei’s small but nice take on popcorn chicken, deep-fried, salted, and served with a chili powder dip to self-spice each battered piece.
+Crispy fried rice cakes ($4) offered Xibei’s take on yellow rice and brown sugar, here four oversized pill-shaped tubes with brown sugar cores and slightly breaded exteriors; yellow rice cake ($12/6) was a cold dish with hawthorn-flavored, heavily syruped squares of two-toned rice.
+Both were tasty and better than dessert alternatives we’d previously tried at the Arcadia Xibei.

 Stats